Muhammad-Bonn/Data-Eng-Associate/README.md

 ### 2. Enter your YouTube API key
 `export YOUTUBE_API_KEY="**************"`
-You can get one via https://console.cloud.google.com/apis/credentials
+You can get one and enable it via https://console.cloud.google.com/apis/credentials

 ### 3. Build and start the container
 `docker-compose up --build -d`